pudly/schmopera-hugo/content/articles/metoo-intro.md

 youtube_url = ""

 +++
+You might have spotted in your recent feed my call for stories of abuse, harassment, or assault in the opera and classical music worlds. #MeToo stories, essentially.

+I got my first submission within an hour of posting; even today, my inbox sees the flow of stories.

 Catalyst in Domingo case, initial call for stories

 Near-immediate flow of emails with stories about themselves and their colleagues in shitty situations